OsawaKousei/auto_drive_ws/auto_drive/src/global_path/readme.md

 - the global path will be automatically planned and saved

-- the map used to local path planning is loaded from /map directry in this pkg
+- the map used to global path planning is loaded from /map directry in this pkg